insure logo

 If you want to supplement your NFIP coverage or buy flood insurance if you don’t qualify for the federal program, you can also go through a private insurance company.
 Keep in mind that you might be able to find private flood insurance at a lower price than NFIP, but you should be sure it’s through a reputable, stable company.
 Also, unlike NFIP insurance, private coverage can be canceled.

-“Be forthright when talking to an insurance agent about things that could increase premiums,” Anderson says.
+“Be forthright when talking to an insurance agent about things that could increase premiums,” says Allen Anderson Senior Vice President and Chief Underwriting Officer, Personal Lines at Selective Insurance.

 Otherwise, you may be underinsured if you need to file a claim and could have to pay out-of-pocket for damages.